MyKell069/Full_Stack_Java_Extended_4_1/qc-study/qc-servlets.md

+# QC Questions on Servlets

 - What is a Java servlet?
  - What are the lifecycle methods of a Java servlet?
  - How many times are each of the lifecycle methods called in the lifetime of a single servlet?
  - What are some of the core classes and interfaces in the Java Servlet API?